Infineon/btsdk-utils/wmbt/ReadMe.txt

 The example below starts the test and instructs the device to transmit packets on Channel 2 (2406 MHz), with a 10-byte payload of all ones (1s).

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt le_transmitter_test COM4 2406 10 4
+<WICED-Studio>\wiced_tools\wmbt\Release> wmbt le_transmitter_test COM23 2406 10 4
+MBT_BAUD_RATE:  3000000
+TRANSPORT_MODE: 0 (HCI)

+Opened COM23 at speed: 3000000
-Sending WICED HCI Command:
+Sending HCI Command:
-0000 < 19 10 08 07 00 01 1E 20 03 02 0A 04 >
+0000 < 01 1E 20 03 02 0A 04 >
-Received WICED HCI Event:
+Received HCI Event:
-0000 < 19 01 08 06 00 0E 04 01 1E 20 00 >
+0000 < 04 0E 04 01 1E 20 00 >

-LE Transmitter Test running, to stop execute wmbt le_test_end COMx
+Success
+Close Serial Bus

-The last byte of the WICED HCI event is the status of the operation, where 0 signifies the success.
+The last byte of the HCI event is the status of the operation, where 0 signifies the success.

-LE Test End
+*LE Test End

-This command stops the LE Transmitter or LE Receiver Test that is in progress on the CYW20706.
+This command stops the LE Transmitter or LE Receiver Test that is in progress.

 Usage: wmbt le_test_end COMx

 The example below stops the active test.

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt le_test_end COM4
+<WICED-Studio>\wiced_tools\ wmbt\Release> wmbt le_test_end COM23
+MBT_BAUD_RATE:  3000000
+TRANSPORT_MODE: 0 (HCI)

+Opened COM23 at speed: 3000000
-Sending WICED HCI Command:
+Sending HCI Command:
-0000 < 19 10 08 04 00 01 1F 20 00 >
+0000 < 01 1F 20 00 >
-Received WICED HCI Event:
+Received HCI Event:
-0000 < 19 01 08 08 00 0E 06 01 1F 20 00 33 39 >
+0000 < 04 0E 06 01 1F 20 00 00 00 >

-Success num_packets_received = 14643
+Success num_packets_received = 0

+Close Serial Bus

-Continuous Transmit Test
+*Continuous Transmit Test

 Note: Unlike the LE tests, this test uses 79 frequencies, each 1 MHz wide.

-This test configures the CYW20706 to turn the carrier ON or OFF.
-When the carrier is ON the device transmits an unmodulated pattern on the specified frequency at a specified power level.
+This test configures the Cypress SoC BT device to turn the carrier ON or OFF.
+When the carrier is ON the device transmitsaccording to the specified transmit mode, modulation type, frequency, and power level.

-The frequency to be used by the CYW20706 is passed as a parameter.

 Usage: wmbt tx_frequency_arm COMx <carrier on/off> <tx_frequency> <mode>
 <modulation_type> <tx_power>